All Episodes

 It's just that I get a ton of stuff, sir, and I really mean a ton, a literal ton.

-Well, I kind of assume that if you had believed a thing, you would have made an attempt to contact me, since I gave you contact information.
+Well, I kind of assume that if you had have believed it, then you would have made an attempt to contact me since I gave you contact information.

 I can't really say that I have any special ability.